AnalysisWithBrett/Agoda-Webscaping/README.md

 print(paste("Processed property:", property_name, "with", length(agoda_property_data$Property_Name), "entries"))
 ```
 ### Closing the server
-After you finish collecting the data, you can close the RSelenium server with this code:
+After collecting the data, you can close the RSelenium server with this code:
 ```bash
 # Closing the server
 remDr$close()